Ayyapp66/PowerBI_project-revenue-insights/README.md

 12. revenue_realized: This column represents the final amount of money that goes to the hotel based on booking status.
 If the booking status is cancelled, then 40% of the revenue generated is deducted and the remaining is refunded to the customer.
 If the booking status is Checked Out/No show, then full revenue generated will goes to hotels.

  # key metrics
- 1. Revenue :
-    sum of revenue realized

- 2. ADR(Average Daily rate) :
-    It is the ratio of revenue to the total rooms booked/sold.
+  This dashboard offers a comprehensive assessment of the revenue for a fictional hospitality company that manages a network of hotels across different Indian cities.
+Employing Data Analysis Expressions (DAX) measures, the dashboard not only evaluates revenue but also computes essential metrics and indicators tailored to the unique dynamics of the hospitality industry.
+Below are some important key metrics and measures used in this dashboard.
+📌 Revenue it indicates total revenue realized by the company 📌 RevPAR (Revenue generated per available room (both booked and non-booked)) 📌DSRN (Daily Sellable Room Nights) This metrics tells us on an average how many rooms are ready to sell for a day 📌Occupancy means how many rooms are occupied among all the available rooms.
-    It is the measure of the average paid for rooms sold in a given time period
+📌ADR (Average Daily Rate) is the measure of average paid for rooms sold in a given time, it also tells how pricing of a hotel room is

- 3.Occupancy % :
-    Occupancy means total successful bookings happened to the total rooms available(capacity)"

- 4.Realisation % :
-    It is nothing but the successful ""checked out"" percentage over all bookings happened.

- 5. RevPAR(Revenue Per Available Room) :
-    RevPAR represents the revenue generated per available room, whether or not they are occupied.
-    RevPAR helps hotels measure their revenue generating performance to accurately price rooms.
-RevPAR can help hotels measure themselves against other properties or brands.

- 6.DBRN(Daily Booked Room Nights) :
-    This metrics tells on average how many rooms are booked for a day considering a time period
+📌Realization tells about how many rooms were actually utilized among booked rooms and many more.

- 7.DSRN(Daily Sellable Room Nights) :
-    This metrics tells on average how many rooms are ready to sell for a day considering a time period

-8.DURN(Daily Utilized Room Nights) :
-    This metric tells on average how many rooms are successfully utilized by customers for a day considering a time period
+📌% Revenue by category donut chart indicates how much percentage of bookings getting from different categories.
+📌Trend by key metrics line chart indicates how RevPar, ADR & Occupancy
+% changes week on week.
+📌Realisation % and ADR by Platform line and stacked column chart indicates that from each platform how many bookings are receiving (here examples of platform are longtrip, makemytrip etc)